-Disable automatic downloads --- [true]/false Disable the automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs data from ESGF by default.
-This is useful if you are working '''
+Automatic data download from ESGF --- [never]/when_missing/always Use automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs '''

-''' on a computer without an internet connection. offline: true Auxiliary data directory Used by some recipes to look for additional datasets. auxiliary_data_dir: ~/auxiliary_data Rootpaths to the data from different projects This default setting will work if files have been downloaded by the ESMValTool via ''offline=False''.
+''' data from ESGF. ''never'' disables this feature, which is useful if you are working on a computer without an internet connection, or if you have limited disk space. ''when_missing'' enables the automatic download for files that are not available locally. ''always'' will always check ESGF for the latest version of a file, and will only use local files if they correspond to that latest version. search_esgf: never Directory for storing downloaded climate data Make sure to use a directory where you can store multiple GBs of data.
+Your home directory on a HPC is usually not suited for this purpose, so please change the default value in this case! download_dir: ~/climate_data Rootpaths to the data from different projects This default setting will work if files have been downloaded by ESMValTool via ''search_esgf'.
 Lists are also possible.
 For site-specific entries, see the default ''config-user.yml'' file that can be installed with the command ''esmvaltool config get_config_user''.
 For each project, this can be either a single path or a list of paths.
-Comment out these when using a site-specific path. rootpath: default: ~/climate_data Directory structure for input data --- [default]/ESGF/BADC/DKRZ/ETHZ/etc. This default setting will work if files have been downloaded by the ESMValTool via ''offline=False''.
+Comment out these when using a site-specific path. rootpath: default: ~/climate_data Directory structure for input data --- [default]/ESGF/BADC/DKRZ/ETHZ/etc. This default setting will work if files have been downloaded by ESMValTool via ''search_esgf'.
 See ''config-developer.yml'' for definitions.
 Comment out/replace as per needed. drs: CMIP3: ESGF CMIP5: ESGF CMIP6: ESGF CORDEX: ESGF obs4MIPs: ESGF Run at most this many tasks in parallel --- [null]/1/2/3/4/...
 Set to ''null'' to use the number of available CPUs.
 If you run out of memory, try setting max_parallel_tasks to ''1'' and check the amount of memory you need for that by inspecting the file ''run/resource_usage.txt'' in the output directory.
-Using the number there you can increase the number of parallel tasks again to a reasonable number for the amount of memory available in your system. max_parallel_tasks: null Log level of the console --- debug/[info]/warning/error For much more information printed to screen set log_level to ''debug''. log_level: info Exit on warning --- true/[false] Only used in NCL diagnostic scripts. exit_on_warning: false Plot file format --- [png]/pdf/ps/eps/epsi output_file_type: png Remove the ''preproc'' directory if the run was successful --- [true]/false By default this option is set to ''true'', so all preprocessor output files will be removed after a successful run.
-Set to ''false'' if you need those files. remove_preproc_dir: true '''
+Using the number there you can increase the number of parallel tasks again to a reasonable number for the amount of memory available in your system. max_parallel_tasks: null Log level of the console --- debug/[info]/warning/error For much more information printed to screen set log_level to ''debug''. log_level: info Exit on warning --- true/[false] Only used in NCL diagnostic scripts. exit_on_warning: false '''

 '''

+Plot file format --- [png]/pdf/ps/eps/epsi

+output_file_type: png

+Remove the ''preproc'' directory if the run was successful --- [true]/false

+By default this option is set to ''true'', so all preprocessor output files

+will be removed after a successful run.
+Set to ''false'' if you need those files.

+remove_preproc_dir: true

 Use netCDF compression --- true/[false]

 compress_netcdf: false

-Save intermediary cubes in the preprocessor --- true/[false] Setting this to "true" will save the output cube from each preprocessing step.
-These files are numbered according to the preprocessing order. save_intermediary_cubes: false
+Save intermediary cubes in the preprocessor --- true/[false]

+Setting this to ''true'' will save the output cube from each preprocessing

+step.
+These files are numbered according to the preprocessing order.

+save_intermediary_cubes: false

-Use a profiling tool for the diagnostic run --- [false]/true A profiler tells you which functions in your code take most time to run.
-For this purpose we use "vprof", see below for notes.
-Only available for Python diagnostics. profile_diagnostic: false
+Use a profiling tool for the diagnostic run --- [false]/true

+A profiler tells you which functions in your code take most time to run.

+For this purpose we use ''vprof'', see below for notes.
+Only available for

+Python diagnostics.

+profile_diagnostic: false

-Path to custom "config-developer.yml" file
+Path to custom ''config-developer.yml'' file

 This can be used to customise project configurations.
 See

-"config-developer.yml" for an example.
-Set to "null" to use the default.
+''config-developer.yml'' for an example.
+Set to ''null'' to use the default.

 config_developer_file: null

 '''